codelandev/continent-country/README.md

 ## What is it?

-This is a small JavaScript file which can transform a select box in a country selector field accordly to the continent selected, very similar to the 'cidades-estados' javascript file (actually, this is a fork) of that file.
+This is a small JavaScript file which can transform a select box in a country selector field accordly to the continent selected, very similar to the [cidades-estados](https://code.google.com/p/cidades-estados-js/)   javascript file (actually, this is a fork) of that file.

 ## How to use this?